-In \cite{K12b}, the D-model of weakly nonlinear wave interaction was presented, which integrates in a single theoretical frame D-cascades and resonance clusters and gives conditions when which regime will take place.
+In \cite{K12b}, the D-model of weakly nonlinear wave interaction was presented, which integrates in a single theoretical frame D-cascades and resonance clusters.

 \emph{Interaction of an infinite number of modes.} The first oceanographic studies aiming to describe wave field evolution of surface water waves in terms of energy cascades date back to the beginning of the twentieth century.
 A major breakthrough was achieved by Hasselmann in 1962, in \cite{has1962}, giving a statistical description of an energy cascade in terms of a wave kinetic equation.
 The stationary solution of this kinetic equation (further referred to as K-cascade) for capillary waves has been found in 1967 by Zakharov and Filonenko, \cite{zak2}, coining the term "weak turbulence".
 The method was extended to other classes of dispersive weakly nonlinear wave systems and renamed to wave turbulence theory (WTT), in \cite{ZLF92}.